 Regardless of the type of mold that you find in your home, it's a problem.
 It can be hard to get rid of (mold removal is no easy feat) and can quickly spread.
-It thrives in moist areas that are common in the home like underneath your sink or behind a wall so it's important to know where to look and recognize what you're up against.
+It thrives in moist areas that are common in the home like underneath your sink or behind a wall, so it's essential to know where to look and recognize what you're up against.

 Here are the 12 most common types of mold and ways you can identify them in your home.
 Due to the health effects associated with mold growth, always call a professional for help instead of trying to remove the problem yourself.
 Better safe than sorry.

 Another allergenic mold that has toxic capabilities, Aspergillus is a common mold found in American homes.
 It can form thick layers on the walls with its long flask-shaped spores.
-With over 185 species and various different colors, it could lead to certain allergic reactions or respiratory infections.
+With over 185 species and various colors, it could lead to specific allergic reactions or respiratory infections.

 This allergenic and toxic mold is pink, white, or red in appearance and spreads quickly as it grows on food.
 Just make sure you check your food because this could lead to allergic reactions like a sore throat or worse, nervous system damage from the toxins.

 Another allergenic mold that looks white and is found in thick patches.
 You'll find this in damp carpets or near air conditioning units.
 Mold exposure could lead to extreme health risks like a fungal infection.

 Blue-green in appearance and velvety texture identify this allergenic mold.
 Its mold spores can move through the home through the air leading to respiratory issues or symptoms of asthma.
 You'll generally find this where there is water damage, notably in mattresses or wallpaper.

 This toxic mold is slimy in texture and a dark green or black color.
 Found in damp areas that have been humid for weeks at a time, it could lead to severe health issues.